On the behavior of Kodaira dimension under smooth morphisms

 for some $M>0$, where $\shH$ is a big torsion-free sheaf.
 The result of Campana-P\u aun \cite[Thm.~7.11]{CPa} implies then that $Y$ is of general type.
 (Campana and P\u{a}un only state the result with $\shH$ being a line bundle, but their proof still works when $\shH$ has higher rank; see also \cite{Schnell:CP} for a streamlined proof of this important result.)

-\begin{remark}[{\bf The non-smooth case.}] As mentioned in the introduction, when $Y$ is not uniruled the proof can be extended without much effort to the general case, when $f$ is only smooth over an open set $V \subseteq Y$, to deduce that $V$ is of log general type.
+\begin{remark}[{\bf The non-smooth case}] As mentioned in the introduction, when $Y$ is not uniruled (which we recall implies that $\omega_Y$ is pseudo-effective by \cite{BDPP}) the proof can be extended without much effort to the general case, when $f$ is only smooth over an open set $V \subseteq Y$, to deduce that $V$ is of log general type.
 By blowing up it is immediate to reduce to the case where $Y \smallsetminus V = D$, a simple normal crossing divisor.
 The only difference in the argument is that ($\ref{eqn:Vie}$) is now an isomorphism only away from $D$, which in practice means that in the proof above we have to replace $L$ by $L (- rD)$ for some integer $r > 0$.
 The same steps now lead to the bigness of a line bundle of the form

 for some $a, b> 0$, and the pseudo-effectivity of $\omega_Y$ is then needed to deduce the bigness of $\omega_Y (D)$ by multiplying by a suitable multiple of either $\omega_Y$ or $\shO_Y (D)$.
 (Compare also with the proof of \cite[Thm.~4.1]{PS2}.)